tleecsm/VoVTCG/www/data/cards.md

  - Cost: 1

-You may destroy a unit on an allied recruitment rail.
-If you do, you may recruit an allied leader for 0 Cost.
+You may destroy a melee unit on an allied recruitment rail.
+If you do, place an allied Leader in reserve on the same recruitment rail.
 <br>

 ##### ALP.MEL.006